Chris Sheehy - Local SEO Specialist & Founder

 Truth is I came home one day to tell my wife I had quit my corporate job to go-it-alone with my first business (looking back, her reaction wasn't what I had envisioned, but she has always been my biggest supporter, and I wouldn't be where I am today without her).

 That was 1997, and like any other bootstrap entrepreneur, I had a ton of ambition but with a new home and our first child on the way - little money to back up my idea.
 So I did what everyone was doing in the dot.com days, I built a website to promote my start-up.
 In no time, I also had a newsletter and a weblog (that's what blogs were called before they were cool) and was creating content like crazy.

-Before I knew it, my website was nominated for an industry award, and I was making new clients from this new thing called "the world wide web."
-And then Google was born (which BTW I thought was such a stupid business idea).
+Before I knew it, my website was nominated for an industry award, and I was making new clients with this new thing called "the world wide web."
+And then Google was born.
 Ranking & SEO quickly became an obsession of mine and a passion that to this day I enjoy.

-That gig lasted several years, but I was ultimately made an offer for a corporate position from the software manufacturer I was using that I couldn't refuse.
-I spent a few years in the corporate environment for two fantastic companies until I was faced with the only option of having to move to the mid-west to grow professionally.
+That gig lasted several good years, until I was made an offer for a corporate position from the software manufacturer I was using - that I couldn't refuse.
+I spent a few years in the corporate environment for a couple of fantastic companies until I was faced with the option (not really an option) of having to move to the mid-west to climb the corporate ladder.

 So, as I had done in 1997, I came home from my day job one day to announce to my wife that I had quit my corporate job to go-it-alone with a new business venture.
 I built a website, opened a blog, and jumped into social media.
 The year was 2009 - and the story continues. . .